brunobg/webdevbook/docs/project/newproject.md

 MVP, or Minimum Viable Project, is what people strive to get out as soon as possible.
 Just remember: MVP is not a prototype.
 It's something your customers will see and hopefully use.
 And if their first experience with your product is bad, they won't use it again.
 It's way harder to convince someone to test your software again when they already didn't like it the first time.

 You think you have the perfect solution for a certain problem.
 But would your customers agree with you?
 Would your users also think it's simple to use?
 Test it.
 Show the screens to your users.
 Make a mockup demo and see how they interact.

+MVP is not about doing things badly, it's about finding a minimum set of features that is good enough to take to market.
+Don't use it as an excuse to cut important corners.
+Make the shortest possible list of what your software needs.
+Then go over it again, because you certainly added too many.
+What is the most common path a user will take?
+Your MVP should handle that, if possible only that, but make the experience as good as a final, polished product.
+Because your customers won't care for a bad experience.

 Things you should **NOT** ignore in a MVP: